Download David's Playwriting Resume (updated Dec 2010)

 Production History:

-2011: slated to receive it's world premiere production in New York City at the June Havoc Theatre from April 13th through the 30th, directed by Nicole A. Watson, produced by MTWorks.
+2011: Received its world premiere production in New York City at the June Havoc Theatre from April 13th through the 30th, directed by Antonio Miniño, produced by MTWorks.

 2009: receives a developmental reading as part of Oberon Theatre Ensemble's Reading Series (Hunter College), directed by Mark Karafin.